Young Pioneers of China: Red Scarf

 The red scarf is generally worn around the neck and tied, with no woggle.
 Some local groups also come up with other uniform items.

-The Young Pioneers Constitution explains that the scarf corresponds to the missing triangle on the Pioneer Company flag.
-The Constitution also explains that the red of the scarf comes from the blood sacrificed by martyrs of the Revolution, and that all members should therefore wear the scarf with reverence.
+The Young Pioneers Constitution explains that the scarf corresponds to the missing triangle on the Pioneer Company guidions.
+The Constitution also explains that the red of the scarf comes from the blood sacrificed by martyrs who perished for the Party and the nation from 1927 to 1949, and that all members should therefore wear the scarf with reverence for them and those who died after the foundation of the PRC.

-Salute, Slogan, Conduct, Promise
+Salute

-The Young Pioneers Salute consists of bending the right arm and raising the right hand directly above the head, the palm flat and facing downwards, and the fingers together.
+The Young Pioneers Salute consists of bending the right arm and raising the right hand directly above the head, symbolizing people's interests are above all else. the palm flat and facing downwards, and the fingers together.
 It symbolizes that the interests of the People supersede all.

+Young Pioneers must salute when raising and lowering the national flag, when the Young Pioneers' school colors (battalion colour and company guidons) are present in formal ceremony especially when they are marched on and off the field, in front of the cemeteries of revolutionary matyrs (such as Babaoshan Revolutionary Cemetery) and when participating in team activities and ceremonies.
+On other occasions in daily life, such as meeting division and brigade commanders and teachers, they also perform the salute.

+Ceremony Agenda: Slogan, Conduct, Oath

+During the ceremony, the call leader faces their teammates.
+After the "call sign" command, the call leader and his companions raise their right hand and clench their fist, level with their right ear, with their fist facing forward, to pledge.
+After the call is completed, the leader lowers their right fist, and the Young Pioneers follow suit.